BurakMertek/SDR-GPS-receiver/README.md

 ## Project Description

 This project implements a real-time GPS L1 C/A receiver using Software-Defined Radio (SDR) technology, written in modern C++17.
 It demonstrates advanced real-time programming techniques including SIMD optimization, multithreading, and lock-free data structures to achieve high-performance signal processing.
-<span style="color: red;">It is still in development feel free to suggest for improvements</span>
+It is still in development feel free to suggest for improvements

 - **Real-time GPS signal acquisition and tracking**